cran/mlmpower/README.md

 A guide to using the package is provided through the vignette.

-If you set `build_vignettes = TRUE` then the following command should open up said vignette:
+The following command will open the vignette:
 ```r
 vignette('mlmpower')
 ```